 Jesse has her M.A. in Organizational Leadership from St. Catherine’s University and her B.A. in International Relations from St. Cloud State.
-She and her husband live in Plymouth with their two rambunctious boys and four dogs.
+She and her husband live in Plymouth with their two rambunctious boys and four animals.

 Allison (Allie) Kanyetzny, a recent graduate from the College of Saint Benedict and Saint John’s University, with a Bachelor of Arts in Peace Studies and Conflict Resolution, has had a passion for charity-work and helping those in need within her own community since she was little.